Garanti Logo

 Garanti Bank Logo 2009-2018

-In 2010, Garanti acquired a new shareholder – Banco Bilbao Vizcaya Argentaria.
+In 2010, Garanti acquired a new shareholder, Banco Bilbao Vizcaya Argentaria.
 The Turkish bank retained its original name because BBVA’s share was just over 20%.
-The Spanish company did not have a single brand: all of its foreign branches were called differently and used different symbols.
+The Spanish company had no single brand: all of its foreign branches were named differently and used different symbols.

-The only thing that indicated that the financial holding BBVA partly owned Garanti was the logo with the words “Garanti Bank NV BBVA Group.”
-The last two words were located on the second line and are highlighted in light blue.
-The name of the bank remained black.
+The only indication that the financial holding BBVA partly owned Garanti was the logo reading “Garanti Bank NV BBVA Group.”
+The last two words are on the second line and highlighted in light blue.
+The bank’s name remained black.
 On the left, as before, was a green four-leaf clover.

 2019 – today